Siphon880gh/devbrain/AI Engineer (3. Can train models and invent AI services)/_AI Tooling - Orchestration (Langflow, n8n)/n8n/Recommended, Not - n8n on Heroku with community nodes.md

 These platforms let your container retain installed nodes and other local changes even after restarts or redeploys.

 ---
 ### 🔁 Summary

 If you're using Heroku to host n8n with community nodes:
 - You’ll run into issues with missing nodes due to Heroku’s **ephemeral filesystem**
 - **S3 Hero Dev** can help with file storage, but **can’t be used to persist node installations**
 - You **can’t mount S3** using FUSE-based tools like `s3fs` or `goofys`, because Heroku lacks FUSE support
-- The best fix is to migrate to a platform that supports **persistent storage**
+- The best fix is to migrate to a platform that supports **persistent storage**.